-The Living Urn® for Pets ships now; 2-4' Premium Sourwood Seedling will ship separately within 5-10 days from your order fresh from our nursery and ready to plant.
-Please contact us if you need your seedling sooner or by a certain date.
+The Living Urn® for Pets ships now; 2-4' Premium Sourwood Tree will ship separately within 5-10 days from your order fresh from our nursery and ready to plant.
+Please contact us if you need your tree sooner or by a certain date.

 Everything you need to grow a living memory: